LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

                matchingSatellites.push(this.sourceList[i]);
             }
          }
-         // assign this.displayList to be the the array of matching satellites
+         // assign this.displayList to be the array of matching satellites
          // this will cause Angular to re-make the table, but now only containing matches this.displayList = matchingSatellites;
       }